expo/expo/docs/pages/client/distribution-for-ios.md

 ### 1. Collect the UDID for any devices that will need to load the application

-Getting the UDID from non-developers is not a fool proof process.
+Getting the UDID from non-developers is not a foolproof process.
 [These](https://help.apple.com/xcode/mac/current/#/dev93ef696c6?sub=devdfa32588f) instructions should help.

 ### 2. Register the target devices with an Ad-hoc Distribution Profile

 Your target devices will need to be registered to an Ad-hoc Distribution Profile.
 You can find the latest instructions for how to do so [here](https://help.apple.com/developer-account/#/devebd34abb1)

 ### 3. Export an Ad Hoc IPA